open-cloud/open-cloud.github.io.old/1_user.md

 4. Fill in the volume parameters, as follows:
     - **Slice**: The slice to receive the volume.
-    - **Cap read data**: Check this box if a sliver should be permitted to read volume data.
+    - **Cap read data**: Check this box if an instance should be permitted to read volume data.
 If unsure, check this box.
-    - **Cap write data**: Check this box if a sliver should be permitted to write volume data.
+    - **Cap write data**: Check this box if a instance should be permitted to write volume data.
 If unsure, do not check this box.
-    - **Cap host data**: Check this box if a sliver should be permitted to host data for the volume.
-Only check this box if you can rely on the slivers to work with Syndicate to keep the volume data consistent and available.
+    - **Cap host data**: Check this box if an instance should be permitted to host data for the volume.
+Only check this box if you can rely on the instances to work with Syndicate to keep the volume data consistent and available.
 If unsure, do not check this box.
-    - **UG port**: This is a port number, between 1024 and 65534, on which each sliver's Syndicate User Gateway will listen.
+    - **UG port**: This is a port number, between 1024 and 65534, on which each instance's Syndicate User Gateway will listen.
-      It does not matter what number the user chooses; it only matters that it is available on each sliver in the slice.
+      It does not matter what number the user chooses; it only matters that it is available on each instance in the slice.
-    - **RG port**: This is a port number, between 1024 and 65534, on which each sliver's Syndicate Replica Gateway will listen.
+    - **RG port**: This is a port number, between 1024 and 65534, on which each instance's Syndicate Replica Gateway will listen.
-      It does not matter which number the user chooses; it only matters that it is available on each sliver in the slice.
+      It does not matter which number the user chooses; it only matters that it is available on each instance in the slice.
 5. Click *Save*.

-Once these steps are carried out, Syndicate ensures that the new volume is automatically mounted under */syndicate/* in each sliver.
+Once these steps are carried out, Syndicate ensures that the new volume is automatically mounted under */syndicate/* in each instance.

 ####Creating and Updating Volumes